 The obvious solution here is to nix the individual seating assignments altogether and just assign your friends and family to specific tables.
-This will of course entail a seating chart in some form or fashion, nevertheless, it will cut down on the total amount of time and work and nuisance spent creating it.
+This will, of course, entail a seating chart in some form or fashion, nevertheless, it will cut down on the total amount of time and work and nuisance spent creating it.

-For a more casual, backyard affair or a wedding where most of your guests are already acquainted with one another, open seating with reserved tables for immediate family members, elder guests and the bridal party could work perfectly.
+For a more casual, backyard affair or a wedding where most of your guests are already acquainted with one another, open seating with reserved tables for immediate family members, elder guests, and the bridal party could work perfectly.

-One way San Francisco based destination wedding planner and founder of BuzzWorthy Events, Ashley Smith, eliminates the whole seating chart thing is by setting up long "King tables" or banquet tables for guests to sit at.
+One way San Francisco-based destination wedding planner and founder of BuzzWorthy Events, Ashley Smith, eliminates the whole seating chart is by setting up long "King tables" or banquet tables for guests to sit at.
 "If the venue allows, try to seat 32+ guests at each," she advises.
 In most cases, you'll be able to fit two or three long King tables side by side.
 "This way, the space is open enough that everyone can find a seat wherever they'd like and still feel that they're a part of the whole group," she explains.
 Long tables also help create a special atmosphere that is more communal and less segregated, as well as easier on service styles.
 Ideally, everyone should get their food around the same time, have similar views and no one will feel like they weren't a priority to you.

 "One way of doing this would be, for example, if you wanted all of the family to sit at one table to decorate it with items that would be obvious to them," Smith explains.
 "You can thoughtfully drop hints with decor that would persuade certain people to gravitate toward certain tables."
 Be warned brides: this idea can be a bit tricky and you may have some guests who just won't get it.
-Thus, it'd be wise to have your planner on hand or a few point persons ready to help facilitate seating.
-However, if know your crowd, then go for it!
+Thus, it'd be wise to have your planner on hand or a few people ready to help facilitate seating.
+However, if you know your crowd, then go for it!